Alexis M.,

 Not someone who starts the project and then disappears.
 Someone who invests time every month.
 Who removes blockers.
 Who makes decisions.

 This is not optional.
-This is a prerequisite.
+This is a requirement.

 Plan realistically